-Gas prices rising toward $5 a gallon in U.S.; record in U.K.
+Gas prices rising toward $5 a gallon in US; record in UK

-DALLAS — The average price that Americans pay for a gallon of gasoline is closing in on $5, another drain on the wallets of consumers who are paying more for many other essentials too.
+DALLAS (AP) — The average price that Americans pay for a gallon of gasoline is closing in on $5, another drain on the wallets of consumers who are paying more for many other essentials too.

 AAA said the nationwide average for regular on Thursday was $4.97 a gallon, up a quarter in just the last week and $1.90 more than drivers were paying a year ago.